 ET-like immunoreactivity has been identified in the plasma of normal and hypertensive subjects and has been shown to be elevated in haemodialysis patients.
-It has been demonstrated that plasma ETlike immunoreactivity consists of both ET-1 and its precursor Big ET.
+It has been demonstrated that plasma ET-like immunoreactivity consists of both ET-1 and its precursor Big ET.
 As Big ET is thought to be inactive it is of importance to determine if the contributions of active and inactive ET forms to plasma immunoreactivity vary independently in any situations.
-This immunoassay may be used in conjunction with our endothelin 1-21 specific [1251]assay system (RK555) to determine this.
-However, it has been demonstrated that circulating Big ET is converted in vivo to ET-1(25) so it may be relevant to measure the total circulating ET immunoreactivity using this assay.
+This immunoassay has been successfully applied to the demonstration of conversion in vivo of circulating big ET to ET-1.

-Another area of research where it is very important to distinguish Big ET and ET-1 is in the study of the enzyme responsible for this cleavage, endothelin converting enzyme (ECE).
+Another area of research where it is very important to distinguish big ET and ET-1 is in the study of the enzyme responsible for this cleavage, endothelin converting enzyme (ECE).
 Several studies have implicated enzymes such as pepsin and cathepsin D as being responsible for this cleavage and radioimmunoassay using specific assays has been a very useful tool in this work.